keu/docs/learn/marquez.md

 ## Conclusion

 Congratulations!
 You are now able to run Marquez and Airflow locally and trace data through your DAGs by viewing their lineage.
-A great next step is to try other Airflow operators that generate lineage data, or, if you are an Astronomer customer, check out [lineage in the Astro UI](https://docs.astronomer.io/astro/data-lineage).
+A great next step is to try other Airflow operators that generate lineage metadata, or, if you are an Astronomer customer, check out [lineage in the Astro UI](https://docs.astronomer.io/astro/data-lineage).